MemInsight: Autonomous Memory Augmentation for LLM Agents: Related Work

-\paragraph{LLM Agents Memory Retrieval} Existing works have leveraged memory retrieval techniques for efficiency when tackling vast amounts of historical context~\cite{hu2023chatdb,zhao2024expel,tack2024online,ge2025tremu}.
-Common approaches for memory retrieval include generative retrieval models, which encode memory as dense vectors and retrieve the top-$k$ relevant documents based on similarity search techniques~\cite{memorybank,bridge}.
-Various similarity metrics, such as cosine similarity~\cite{memgpt}, are employed, alongside advanced techniques like dual-tower dense retrieval models, which encode each memory history into embeddings indexed by FAISS~\cite{faiss} to enhance retrieval efficiency~\cite{memorybank}.
-Additionally, methods such as Locality-Sensitive Hashing (LSH) are utilized to retrieve tuples containing related entries in memory~\cite{chatdb}.
+Recent work has explored memory retrieval techniques to improve efficiency when handling large-scale historical context in LLM agents~\cite{hu2023chatdb,zhao2024expel,tack2024online,ge2025tremu}.
+Common approaches involves generative retrieval models, which encode memory entries as dense vectors and retrieve the top-$k$ most relevant documents using similarity search~\cite{memorybank,bridge}.
+Similarity metrics such as cosine similarity~\cite{memgpt} are widely used, often in combination with dual-tower dense retrievers, where memory entries are embedded independently and indexed via tools like FAISS~\cite{faiss} for efficient retrieval~\cite{memorybank}.
+Additionally, techniques such as Locality-Sensitive Hashing (LSH) are utilized to retrieve tuples containing related entries in memory~\cite{chatdb}.